thomass171/tcp-22/README.md

 <img src="docs/Architecture-base.svg" width="100%" alt="">

 ### Conventions
+This is a definition of phrases used througout the project.

+#### position
-position: Consider a 3D coordinate (Vector3) like Payload and XML config (traffic.xsd) does.
+Consider a 3D coordinate (Vector3) like Payload and XML config (traffic.xsd) does.

+#### location
-location: Consider an abstract position, in traffic a (Smart/FlightLocation)
+Consider an abstract position, in traffic a (Smart/FlightLocation)

 ## Design